McKewon: Huskers stuck between win-now, go-young philosophies; trying to do both isn't working

 So do good center snaps and avoiding offensive line penalties.
 These are chronic issues, too, that have worsened since 2019.

 The snapping problem appears worse now than it was at the end of 2019 because Jurgens has a foot injury.
-And his hearing clapping from Iowa’s sideline, which is based on video evidence, did appear to happen.
+And is also hearing clapping from Iowa’s sideline, which based on video evidence, did appear to happen.

 The unit Husker coaches, media and fans alike agreed would be better in 2020 — the offensive line — has hit its share of snags, and the Iowa game was particularly rough.